 Alternatives

 I tried to refrain from mentioning alternatives here as I really wanted to focus on the points at hand.
-Still, if you’re looking for them, realistically there’s Google Drive (hopefully we’ll have a post on that in the future) and, of course, the much better choice (we might be biased), our software Formwork.
+Still, if you’re looking for them, we’ve created a QMS software list – check it out!
+Or, if you just want to skip to the best choice (again, we might be biased), check out our software Formwork.